florianbrinkmann/lazy-loading-responsive-images/readme.txt

 **Added**

-* Option to process the complete markup of a page instead of only parts of it via the filters.
+* Option to process the complete markup of a page instead of only parts of it via the filters (might take a little longer and, if your site contains HTML errors, lead to unwanted behavior, because the DOM Parser tries to correct that).
 * Option to define additional filters for the plugin to process.

 **Changed**